marijnh/Eloquent-JavaScript/11_async.md

 The easiest way to create a promise is by calling `Promise.resolve`.
 This function ensures that the value you give it is wrapped in a promise.
-If it's already a promise, it is simply returned, and otherwise, you get a new promise that immediately finishes with your value as its result.
+If it's already a promise it is simply returned, and otherwise you get a new promise that immediately finishes with your value as its result.

 ```